aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 ![workload-appofapps-monitor](/static/images/workload-appofapps-iteration.jpg)

 :::alert{header="Important" type="warning"}
-Since the folder `config/workload/webstore/workload` does not exist yet it has nothing to process.
+Since the folder `config/workload/webstore/workload` does not exist yet, there is nothing to process.
 :::

 ### 3. Deploy webstore workload

 The webstore workload configuration files are in the **workload** git repository, not in the **platform** git repository.
-This is to show the difference of ownership and responsibilities between platform team and application team.
+This separation demonstrates the different ownership and responsibilities between the platform team and application team.

-Let's have platform team add webstore applicationset to allow the webstore application team to deploy from the workload git repository.
+Let's have the platform team add a webstore applicationset to allow the webstore application team to deploy from the workload git repository.

 ![workload-webstore](/static/images/workload-webstore.jpg)